 - Module 3: Periodontitis & Type 2 Diabetes

-- Module 4: The Role of The Oral Healthcare team in Identification, Prevention & Management of Diabetes
+- Module 4: The Role of The Healthcare Team in Identification, Prevention & Management of Diabetes & Oral Healthcare advice for Patients with Diabetes

 How to apply: